Agile™ - Installing a Replacement Electronic Lock

-How to Install a Replacement Lock on the Agile™ Model 40/52 Rev. B (Square Keypad)
+How to Install a Replacement Lock on the Agile™ Model 40/52 (Square Keypad)

 Overview: This Guide will explain how to replace the swing-bolt lock in the Agile™ line of safes.
-Note: this guide can be used on either the Model 40 or 52.
+Note: This guide can be used on either the Model 40 or 52 and covers both Gen 2 and Gen 3 lock sets.

 Tools Needed: The following tools are required to complete this task (not included):